-2023-24 School Safety Plan
+2024-25 School Safety Plan

 McFarland Independent School and the McFarland Unified School District have comprehensive emergency and safety plans in place using guidance outlined by California Education Code Sections 32280-32289.
 The district meets regularly with site administrators to coordinate school and district procedures and policies so that efforts remain viable and constant.
 A site and district representative attends annual training at the county level in order to stay apprised of updates from the county, state or national level.
 San Joaquin's Safe School Plan contains policies and procedures to handle school site emergencies.
 The school uses the SIMS/NIMS (State and National Incident Management System) protocols.
 Various roles with specific assigned responsibilities for dealing with various types of emergencies are outlined in the plan.
 The roles include incident commander, public information officer, scribe, logistics officer, planning and intelligence officer, and safety officer.
 The plan also contains policies regarding student discipline, child abuse, and crisis/emergency response.
 Staff reviews and updates the School Safety Plan at a minimum of two times per calendar year.
-The safety plan was last updated and board approved February 8, 2022.
-The 2023-2024 safety plan was reviewed, discussed and updates recommended for 2023-2024 by the School Site Council designated safety committee in February 1, 2023, November 9, 2023 and November 13th, 2023.
+The safety plan was last updated and the board approved February 16, 2023.
+The 2023-2024 safety plan was reviewed, discussed and updates recommended for 2024-2025 by the School Site Council designated safety committee in October 1, 2024.
 It is pending board approval.
 An updated phone tree of all staff members has been revised and distributed.
 It serves as a portion of the School Safety Plan.
 Administration conducts safety drills throughout the year so that staff and students are aware of safety protocols and procedures.